MindfireTechnology/EFRepository/README.md

  * C# 10 `nullable` compatible code is generated
  * Automatic Update / Insert detection with `.AddOrUpdate`
  * Force Adding of New Object with `.AddNew(object)`
- * FineOne to find objects by key.
+ * FindOne to find objects by key.
 Will even work with composite keys
  * Events for objects being added or modified or deleted
  * `async` and synchronous methods provided where possible.
 Chaining to LINQ's async methods is strongly advised (like `.CountAsync()`).